-Procedures should reflect any involvement of the VTS with the PFSP (Port Facility Security Plan) as per the International Ship and Port facility Security Code (ISPS).
+Procedures should reflect any involvement of the VTS with the Port Facility Security Plan (PFSP) as per the International Ship and Port facility Security Code (ISPS).

 Training

-There should be arrangements for regular assessments and application of appropriate measures for compliance in accordance with IALA Recommendation R0103.
+There should be arrangements for regular assessments and application of appropriate measures for compliance in accordance with IALA Recommendation R0103 – Standards for Training and Certification of VTS Personnel.

 Watch Handover

-Watch handover arrangements should be formalised and should include, as an example, information on:
+Watch handover arrangements should be formalised and include, as an example, information on:

 Present traffic situation;